kbr/fritzconnection/docs/sources/getting_started.rst

 At first an instance of `FritzConnection` must be created.
 There can be a short delay doing this, because fritzconnection has to do a lot of communication with the router to get the router-specific API.

+.. note ::
+    A FritzConnection instance can be **reused** for all further `call_action` calls **without side-effects**.
+For a single device an application needs just one instance.
+Because instanciation can be expensive (time consuming), having a single instance can save memory and speed up things.

 The method `call_action` takes two required arguments: the service- and the action-name as strings.
-In case that a service or action is unknown (because of a typo or incompatible router model) fritzconnection will raise a `FritzServiceError`.
+In case that a service is unknown (because of a typo or incompatible router model) fritzconnection will raise a `FritzServiceError`.
 If the service is known, but not the action, then a `FritzActionError` gets raised.

-.. note ::
-    A FritzConnection instance can be **reused** for all further `call_action` calls **without side-effects**.
-Because instantiation is expensive (doing a lot of i/o for API inspection) this can increase performance significantly.

 Let's look at another example using an address `192.168.178.1` and calling an action `GetInfo` on a service `WLANConfiguration` that requires a password: ::